 Based on my review of Dr. Goodman's report (Goodman, 2025), the epidemiology (occupational) studies that also reported exposure information for PCE - Talibov et al. (2017) (men only) and Seidler et al. (2007) - both reported no associations between PCE exposure and NHL.
-Talibov et al. (2017) reported no associations between Chronic Lymphocytic Leukemia (CLL; a subtype of NHL) and PCE inhalation exposure concentrations as high as >99.8 ppm-years.
+Talibov et al. (2017) reported no associations between chronic lymphocytic leukemia (CLL; a subtype of NHL) and PCE inhalation exposure concentrations as high as >99.8 parts per million (ppm)-years.
 Seidler et al. (2007) reported no associations between CLL or NHL and PCE inhalation exposure concentrations as high as >78.8 ppm-years.
-I converted the 99.8 ppm-years exposure estimate from an occupational exposure to a continuous daily exposure for a resident (99.8 ppm-years \times 5/7 days \times 8/24 hours = 23.8 ppm-years).
-This exposure estimate is orders of magnitude above (440-fold higher than) those estimated for Mr. Carter (0.054 ppm-years).
-I calculated Mr. Carter's cumulative PCE exposure in ppm-years by summing the maximum cumulative ppm-year exposures from showering and swimming pool maintenance.
-9,10
+I converted the 99.8 ppm-years exposure estimate from an occupational exposure to a continuous daily exposure for a resident (99.8 ppm-years × 5/7 days × 8/24 hours = 23.8 ppm-years).
+This exposure estimate is orders of magnitude above (250-fold higher than) those estimated for Mr. Davis (0.095 ppm-years).
+I calculated Mr. Davis's cumulative PCE exposure in ppm-years by summing the maximum cumulative ppm-year exposures from showering in the barracks, showering in his residence, and from his mess hall duty. ^{11,12}

-Mr. Carter's oral PCE exposure estimates are well below those reported in the animal bioassays discussed by Dr. Goodman (2025).
-Dr. Goodman's report indicates that, overall, no consistent significant increases or trends in malignant lymphomas in 2-year chronic animal bioassays at PCE oral doses up to 1,072 mg/kg-d (Goodman, 2025).
-This dose is orders of magnitude higher than Mr. Carter's maximum estimated PCE oral LADD of 0.0004 mg/kg-day, summed over the maximum drinking water doses for maintenance work and housing inspector work.
+Mr. Davis's oral PCE exposure estimates are well below those reported in the animal bioassays discussed by Dr. Goodman (2025).
+Dr. Goodman's report indicates that, overall, there are no consistent significant increases or trends in malignant lymphomas in 2-year chronic animal bioassays at PCE oral doses up to 1,072 mg/kg-d (Goodman, 2025).
+This dose is orders of magnitude higher than Mr. Davis's maximum estimated PCE oral LADD of 0.0052 mg/kg-day.

-See Appendix D for Mr. Carter's inhalation exposure and oral dose estimates.
+See Appendix D for Mr. Davis's inhalation exposure and oral dose estimates.